-- Include any structures (e.g., rip-rap, culverts) that will be placed or modified in or near the stream, river, or lake, and any channel clearing. - Specify volume, and dimensions of all materials and features (e.g., rip-rap fields) that will be used or installed. - If water will be diverted or extracted, specify the purpose or use and include Attachment C. - Describe both permanent and temporary impacts to the channel and/or riparian habitat. - Enclose diagrams, drawings, design plans, construction specifications, and maps that provide all of the following: site specific construction details; dimensions of each structure and/or extent of each activity in the bed, channel, bank or floodplain; overview of the entire project area (i.e., "bird's-eye view") showing the location of each structure and activity, significant area features, stockpile areas, areas of temporary disturbance, and where the equipment/machinery will access the project area.
+- Include any structures (e.g., rip-rap, culverts) that will be placed or modified in or near the stream, river, or lake, and any channel clearing. - Specify volume, and dimensions of all materials and features (e.g., rip-rap fields) that will be used or installed. - Describe both permanent and temporary impacts to the channel and/or riparian habitat. - Enclose diagrams, drawings, design plans, construction specifications, and maps that provide all of the following: site specific construction details; dimensions of each structure and/or extent of each activity in the bed, channel, bank or floodplain; overview of the entire project area (i.e., "bird's-eye view") showing the location of each structure and activity, significant area features, stockpile areas, areas of temporary disturbance, and where the equipment/machinery will access the project area.